mathiasbockwoldt/TruSD/README.md

 python3 -m venv trusd_env
 ```

 This will take some seconds.
+If you do not have `venv` installed, you can install
+it running `pip3 install virtualenv`.
+After creating the virtual environment,
-After that, you can activate the environment:
+you can activate it:

 ```sh
 source trusd_env/bin/activate